Existence of parabolic minimizers to the total variation flow on metric measure spaces: The existence proof

 we obtain

 By the weak convergence $u_{j} \weak u$ in $L^{2}(\Omega_{T}^{*})$ and the fact that $u_{j}(0)=u_{0}$, rewriting \eqref{sqrt-estimate} with $s=0$ gives

 In other words,

 which is the same as $u(0)=u_{0}$ in the usual $L^2$-sense; therefore, the initial condition is preserved in the limit.
-Let us now exploit the lower-semicontinuity of the total variation with respect to the $L^{1}$-convergence, of the lower order term (see \cite[Chapter VIII, Corollary 1.2]{EkelandTemam}) and of the $L^{2}$-norm with respect to weak convergence; combining this with Fatou's Lemma yields
+Let us now exploit the lower-semicontinuity of the total variation with respect to the $L^{1}$-convergence and of the $L^{2}$-norm with respect to weak convergence; combining this with Fatou's Lemma yields

 In other words, $u\in\K_{u_0}^{\eps}$ minimizes $\mathcal{F}_{\varepsilon}$.
 Lastly, uniqueness is a consequence of the fact that the time-derivative term in $\mathcal{F}_{\varepsilon}$ entails its strict convexity.